lux-org/lux/doc/source/advanced/executor.rst

 	lux_df.set_SQL_connection(connection, "my_table")

-When the set_SQL_connection function is called, Lux will then populate the Dataframe with all the metadata it needs to run its context from the database table.
+When the set_SQL_connection function is called, Lux will then populate the Dataframe with all the metadata it needs to run its intent from the database table.

 Choosing an Executor
 --------------------------